Emulator Issues #9827

 They compress well, so if it's too big for uploading here, just zip it and it should compress down enough to upload.

-#8 Updated by Armada about 4 years ago
+#8 Updated by Armada over 4 years ago

 I haven't done any actual debugging on this issue, however it sounds like this game uses reversed depth on the console.
 This can only be supported without z-fighting on OpenGL.
 I am currently not aware of any way to do this in D3D.